Application for Degree or Certificate

 Dissertation Prospectus and Approval

-Prior to initiating doctoral research, the Ph.D.
-Candidate must prepare a prospectus of the proposed dissertation research.
+The Ph.D.
+Candidate must prepare and complete a prospectus of the proposed dissertation research within 18 months of being named a PhD Candidate.
+If this timeline is delayed, one must request a formal extension of this policy, which must be approved by the dissertation committee, the director of graduate studies, and the Graduate School.
 In some departments, oral presentation of the prospectus constitutes the required Oral Examination.
 The student must submit the Doctoral Dissertation: Prospectus and Record of Approval form with the prospectus.
-The prospectus and form must be approved by the dissertation advisory committee and the departmental Graduate Director, before being forwarded to the Graduate School for approval.
+The prospectus and form must be approved by the dissertation advisory committee and the departmental Graduate Director, before being forwarded to the Graduate School, which requires a hard copy of the proposal; a completed Conflict of Interest; and Institutional Review Board(IRB)/Institutional Animal Care and Use Committee (IACUC) approvals, if needed.
+Students and their dissertation Chair are responsible for following IRB/IACUC regulations and rules.

 Successful completion of an Oral Examination is a requirement for the Ph.D. degree.
 The Oral Examination may be administered as part of the Qualifying Examination (see previous discussion of Qualifying Examination), or as part of the prospectus meeting, or a lecture, or in some other departmentally-approved format in which the student presents information orally and answers questions posed by the student's committee.
-The committee for the Oral Examination must be composed of minimally three members, two must be from the student's department; a member outside the department, is optional.
+The committee for the Oral Examination must be composed of minimally three members, two must be from the student's department, one must be the advisor; a member outside the department, is optional.
 The members of the Oral Examination committee may also serve as the student's dissertation advisory committee, but this is not required.
-At least two members must hold Regular Graduate Faculty appointment status.
+At least two members must hold Regular Graduate Faculty appointment status, one must be the advisor.
+If the Oral Examination is part of the Qualifying Examination, the Oral Examination must be completed within 60 days of the written qualifying examination.
 If the Oral Examination is part of the prospectus meeting, the results of the Exam are to be reported to the Graduate School via the Doctoral Dissertation: Prospectus and Record of Approval form.
 The results of the Oral Examination administered in all other contexts should be reported to the Graduate School via the Report on Doctor of Philosophy Oral Examination form.

 The dissertation should be selected and planned with care; it may be of a research, expository or critical nature.
 It must be an original work, in or related to the student's major field of specialization.
 Work submitted for credit in other courses cannot be used in fulfilling dissertation requirements.
 Neither the results of the research nor the publication of findings may be restricted by any non-University agency.
 The results of the research may be published prior to submission and acceptance of the dissertation, with the approval of the dissertation advisor.